Hugowonders/PCDR-seq/README.md

 ```

 ## PCDR amplicon separation
 This process is based on a regular expression matching pipeline.
 Generally, the sequences of four primer sets, namely the forward (FW), reverse (RV), outer forward (OF), and outer reverse (OR) primer are used to match and extract amplicons in turn.
-Through this pipeline, four different amplicon types can be detected from the PCDR products for each STR, i.e., the shortest amplicon S (FW + RV), the medium amplicons M1 (OF + RV) and M2 (FW + OR), and the longest amplicon L (OF + OR) are separated in different FASTQ files for further analysis.
+Through this pipeline, four different amplicon types can be detected and separated from the PCDR products for each STR, i.e., the shortest amplicon S (FW + RV), the medium amplicons M1 (OF + RV) and M2 (FW + OR), and the longest amplicon L (OF + OR).
+Reads of these amplicons are written into independent FASTQ files for further analysis.

-Primer sets used for amplicon separating and an FDSTools configuration file are provided in this repository.
+Files used for amplicon separating and STR genotyping are provided in this repository.
 Directly clone it to the working directory.
 ```shell
 git clone https://github.com/Hugowonders/PCDR-seq.git
 cp ./PCDR-seq/primer* ./PCDR-seq/fdstools.conf $WD